Last updated on January 30th, 2021 at 09:22 am

 This 4-ingredient recipe creates vegan scones that are light and fluffy.
 Plus they are simple enough to make everyday.

 The idea for this recipe came from my lovely neighbour Margaret.
-Before the hills became too much for her arthritic hips Margaret shared many of her baking recipes.
-She even left her beloved recipe notebooks with me when she moved to lower ground.
 This recipe for vegan scones is based on her award-winning lemonade scone recipe - the one that knocked the seven-year scone champion off her throne.
 So, thank you Margaret for inspiring this vegan version.

 What are Scones and Where Did They Come From?